All Posts

 Raw 50 VCE English Language)

-SAQ (Short Answer Questions) typically consists of 5-6 questions, with marks varying between 1-5.
-There are generally3 types of SAQ questions.
+The SAQ (Short Answer Questions) section typically contains 5–6 questions, each worth between 1–5 marks.
+There are generally three types of SAQ questions in the VCE English Language Exam:

-These questions are quite straightforward.They simply examine your understanding of the basics of metalanguage from various subsystems.
+These questions assess your understanding of metalanguage across different subsystems.

 Identify one example of patterning between lines 6 and 9.
 Using appropriate metalanguage, state the subsystem and type of patterning.
 (2 marks)